-The HealthCare.gov eligibility logic determines an enrollee's APTC amount using the SLCSP, also called the benchmark plan.
-This report finds the SLCSP in each county by ranking all of the silver QHPs by their EHB premium amounts and finding the second lowest value.
+The HealthCare.gov eligibility logic determines an enrollee's Advance Payments of the Premium Tax Credit (APTC) amount using the SLCSP, also called the benchmark plan.
+This report finds the SLCSP in each county by ranking all of the silver QHPs by their EHB premium amounts and finding the second-lowest value.
 The lowest value among this ranking is considered the Lowest Cost Silver Plan (LCSP).
-Enrollees' actual benchmark plans may vary based ontheir zip codes and plans' rating business rules.
-This report displays the EHB premiums for all SLCSP metrics to align with the APTC methodology.
-Previous ASPE reports found the SLCSP using the EHB premium, but displayed the total premium.
+Enrollees' actual benchmark plans may vary based on their zip codes and plans' rating business rules.
+This report displays the premiums attributable to EHBs for all SLCSP metrics to align with the APTC methodology.
+Previous ASPE reports found the SLCSP using the EHB premium but displayed the total premium.

 In some counties with three or more silver plans, the EHB premium amount for the two lowest-cost silver plans is exactly the same.
 For PY14-PY17, when this occurs, the SLCSP is the silver plan with the next highest premium relative to the tied lowest-cost silver plans.
-For PY18-PY23, when this occurs, the SLCSP premium equals the premium for the tied lowest-cost silver plans.
-This operational change resulted from an Internal Revenue Service (IRS) clarification on how to calculate APTC.1
+For PY18-PY25, when this occurs, the SLCSP premium equals the premium for the tied lowest-cost silver plans.
+This operational change resulted from an Internal Revenue Service (IRS) clarification regarding how to calculate APTC.

-For PY19-PY23, the SLCSP logic aligns with updated regulations at 26 CFR 1.36B-3(f)(3) and incorporates stand-alone dental plan (SADP) premiums for children less than 19 years-old; the PY19 ASPE report didn't incorporate this logic.
-When silver plans don't cover all pediatric dental EHB (Dental Check-Up for Children, Basic Dental Care - Child, Major Dental Care - Child), the logic adds the second lowest cost SADP EHB premium to the silver plan's EHB premium before ranking the silver plan EHB premiums and determining the SLCSP.
+For PY19-PY25, the SLCSP logic aligns with updated regulations at 26 CFR 1.36B-3(f)(3) and incorporates stand-alone dental plan (SADP) premiums for children less than 19 years-old; the PY19 ASPE report didn't incorporate this logic.
+When silver plans don't cover all pediatric dental EHB (Dental Check-Up for Children, Basic Dental Care - Child, Major Dental Care - Child), the logic adds the second-lowest-cost SADP EHB premium to the silver plan's EHB premium before ranking the silver plan EHB premiums and determining the SLCSP.

 The SLCSP metrics for a typical family of four in this report use different logic depending on whether the SADP is age-rated or family tier-rated.
-If the SADP is age-rated, the logic uses two times the 0-14 year-old rate; if the SADP is family tier-rated, the logic uses the primary subscriber plus one dependent rate.
+If the SADP is age-rated, the logic uses two times the rate for those 14 and younger; if the SADP is family tier-rated, the logic uses the primary subscriber plus one dependent rate.
 In both cases, the logic multiplies the SADP rate by the EHB pediatric dental apportionment quantity.
 The logic excludes child-only SADPs because they aren't available to a family with adults.